 4. Home Connections

-Home connections help bridge the learning that is happening at school and brings it into the home.
+Building a connection with your students families will help bridge the learning that is happening at school and brings it into the home.
 Home connections are a quick task that all families can do at home with their child(ren) to help reinforce the character focus skill.
 There is one per week for the entire month.